scala-js/scala-js-website/index.md

 The easiest way to get started is to follow our [tutorial](./doc/tutorial.html).
 You can also fork the [bootstrapping skeleton](https://github.com/sjrd/scala-js-example-app) and follow the instructions in its readme or [try it out in the browser](http://www.scala-js-fiddle.com/).
+There's also an e-book [Hands-on Scala.js](lihaoyi.github.io/hands-on-scala-js) which contains a lot of introductory material to help you get started.

 We also have a [standalone distribution](./downloads.html) that doesn't require SBT.